2017 Grants Program Guidelines

-The KEIRO Grants Program is one component of KEIRO’s strategy to enhance the quality of senior life in Our Community.
-We recognize that there are many organizations and agencies that are providing services and care for older adults in the Japanese and Japanese American community as well as their families and caregivers.
+The grants program is one component of KEIRO’s strategy to enhance the quality of senior life in Our Community.
+We recognize that there are many organizations and agencies that are providing services and care for older adults in the Japanese American and Japanese community as well as their families and caregivers.
 We hope to achieve the greatest impact as quickly as possible and to share vital resources to support the efforts of others working in alignment with our mission and goals within the region of Los Angeles, Orange, and Ventura counties.

 The following guidelines are designed to provide an overview of KEIRO’s new grants program.
 We will be hosting a series of informational workshops on how to apply for funding to make the application process accessible and encourage organizations to apply.
-Please click here to view the workshop schedule.
+Please check KEIRO’s website for additional workshop dates and locations.

 - Enhance the quality of life of older adults in Our Community who are most in-need or vulnerable